hudcostreets/nj-crashes/README.md

 ![](./fatalities_per_month.png)

-### "Victim type" subtotals
-Victim type data is only available starting since 2020, so most history is unknown:
+### 2021 was the worst year on record, and 2022 is on pace to exceed it

 ![](./fatalities_per_year_by_type.png)

+- Projection details:
+  - As of 2022-11-16, there have been 618 traffic fatalities in 2022.
+  - Extrapolating linearly over the remainder of the year yields 708 expected fatalities for 2022
+  - This exceeds the record of 697, set in 2021.
+- Victim type data is only available starting since 2020, so most history is unknown

 ### In NJ, traffic deaths are 1.5x-2x homicides